ingvalentincedeno-svg/RaptorQR/README.md

 # QR Stream

 Transfer files and text between devices by displaying an animated sequence of QR codes and reading it with a camera.
-No network, no Bluetooth, no cables - just light.
+No network, no Bluetooth, no cables, 100% private.
+Packed as both the web app (send & receive) and CLI (send only).

 **Live demo:** [https://230590.xyz/hermes-web-demos/qr-transfer/](https://230590.xyz/hermes-web-demos/qr-transfer/)

+* Web app works purely in browser, no server, no telemetry, 100% private
+* Mobile friendly & browser agnostic
+* 8mb file size limit (<100kb recommended)
+* Preserves filename of files, instantly shows received text
+* Applies compression in the background - typically saves 3x-10x bandwidth on text files
+* outer Reed-Solomon redundancy & fountain codes for efficiency in case of dropped frames
+* CRC32 checksums for consistency
+* Save as gif, embed anywhere with gif support

 ---